esraammosaad/Note-App-Jetpack-Compose/README.md

-# Note Taking App
+# Take Notes App

-This is a simple Note Taking app for Android developed using Jetpack Compose, Room database, Voyager, Hilt, and the MVVM architecture pattern.
+This is a simple Take Notes app for Android developed using Jetpack Compose, Room database, Voyager, Hilt, and the MVVM architecture pattern.
 The app allows users to create, update, and delete notes efficiently.

 ## Features
 - **CRUD Operations**: Add, update, and delete notes using Room database.